kofigumbs/coding/content/interactive-programs/functions.md

       [ Html.text (toString four)
       , Html.text (toString nine)
       ]
 ---

-Excel let's you define custom functions with VBA;
-however, this is meant for advanced users.
-Most of time, people only need to work with the built-in functions.
+Excel lets you define custom functions with VBA; however, this is meant for advanced users.
+Most of the time, people only need to work with the built-in functions.

 Elm takes the opposite approach: defining your own functions is just as easy as defining your own variables.
-In this example you can see the similarities between the **function `square`**, and the variables `four` and `nine`.
+In this example you can see the similarities between the variables `four` and `nine`, the **function** `**square**`.
 In fact there is only one difference: **functions take arguments**.
 Arguments can be used inside a function to change its behavior.

 Finally, notice that calling a custom function is exactly the same as calling a built-in function.

 > ⭐️ **Try**
->  0. Create a new function called `plusOne` that adds 1 to its argument
+> 0\.
+Create a new function called `plusOne` that adds 1 to its argument
->  0. Make sure you test your function by using it to get something on the screen
+> 0\.
+Make sure you test your function by using it to get something on the screen